 My parents are Ghanaian immigrants who moved to Italy some years ago.
 They later moved to the UK, where we now live.
 They don’t speak Italian or English.
 For as long as I can remember, I have been considered the natural person to translate for my parents during their various healthcare consultations.
 In contrast, I speak fluent Italian and English and, they trust me to translate information to them in a way that they will understand.
-Interestingly, no one has ever suggested we use a translation service, instead of me.
+Interestingly, no one has ever suggested we use a translation service instead of me.

 Translating for my mum

-She has a long term condition which has made her very unwell at times.
+She has a long term condition that has made her very unwell at times.
 So, she has needed many conversations with her doctors and nurses.
 Therefore, each time, I have translated information for her.

 For example, most recently, I was sitting with my mum in the living room at home.
 She was watching TV, and I was working on an assignment for Uni.
 The phone started to ring and made us both jump.
-We were both engrossed in our own little worlds.
+We were both engrossed in our little worlds.
 Mum reached over to get the phone, but she suddenly looked uncomfortable.
 She frowned and leaned forwards in her chair.
 I could read the signs.
 Mum couldn’t understand what the other person was saying on the phone.
 Any minute I was going to be called upon to help her.

 Soon enough, she handed the phone over to me.
 It was a nurse asking if I would interpret some information to my mum about her medication.
 I willingly obliged.
 Without hesitation, she proceeded to explain what was needed, and I translated for mum.
 The nurse finished the conversation by asking if she could contact me directly in future.
 Not for the first time; I came off the call and wondered what would have happened if I wasn’t there to take on this role?

 Consequently, I started to reflect on the pros and cons of using family and friends to interpret for people.
-I came up with a list and I have to admit the cons list was longer.
+I came up with a list, and I have to admit the cons list was longer.
 Let us look at these in turn.

 Pros of translation